 - The Shedd Aquarium

 There are many more to choose from that are related to art, architecture, history, culture, science, art, nature, space, performing arts and libraries.
+The Adler Planetarium is within walking distance of the Shedd Aquarium and the Field Museum.
 There are two zoos: the free Lincoln Park Zoo (surrounded by more parks and bike trails) just north of the city and the Brookfield Zoo (a larger zoo in the suburbs).

 Visit Navy Pier